arch-user-sudo/Prebuilt-DWL-setup/README.md

              My setup supports the hardened Linux Kernel aswell. check the keybinds in config.h in dwl folder.

-             To close a window, Turn on Caps Lock, Then Press SUPER + SHIFT + Q, I made it this way so its nearly impossible to close something accidentaly.
+             To close a window, Turn on Caps Lock, Then Press SUPER + SHIFT + Q with your mouse hovered over the selected window that you wanna close, I made it this way so its nearly impossible to close something accidentaly.

+             There are some missing keybind errors that pop up when compiling, dont worry about that.
+If you wanna add one of the features, you can find it in config.def.h.